+- Be of legal age

+- Be a resident of Canada

+- Have the endorsement of the Nominations Committee

+Name of Candidate:

+Address:

+Phone Number(s):

+Email Address:

-Be a resident of CanadaHave the endorsement of the Nominations C Committee Name of Candidate: Address: Phone Number(s): Email Address: Please provide a brief summary of your experies nce in swimming.
-2. Please provide a brief summary of your experien nce in associations engaged with swimming.
-3. Please provide a brief summary of any previous experience with the Organization.
-4. Please provide a brief summary of your experien nce with other voluntary or community organizations.
-Please highlight additional skills or competencie of the Organization es that would contribute to the effective leadership and governan Signature Date Candidate Endorsement The Nominations Committee hereby endorseswith the Organization. as a candidate for election as a Direc Chair of Nominations Committee (Name) Signature Date
+- 1. Please provide a brief summary of your experience in swimming. - 2.
+Please provide a brief summary of your experience in associations engaged with swimming. - 3.
+Please provide a brief summary of any previous experience with the Organization. - 4.
+Please provide a brief summary of your experience with other voluntary or community organizations. - 5.
+Please highlight additional skills or competencies that would contribute to the effective leadership and governance of the Organization

+Signature Date Candidate Endorsement The Nominations Committee hereby endorses with the Organization. as a candidate for election as a Director Chair of Nominations Committee (Name) Signature